rriegel/rriegel/README.md

 ### Backend
 Node.js | Express | SQL (MySQL and PostgreSQL) | NoSQL (MongoDB) | AWS | Docker | Supertest

+### 🎧 Music Production:
-Fun Fact: In my free time I enjoy learning music theory and making my own music using FL Studio!
+In my free time I enjoy learning music theory and making my own music using FL Studio!
 To bridge my love for coding and music, I have been working with tone.js in my personal projects, which has been really fun to learn!

 <!--
 **rriegel/rriegel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.